 FreeFileSync is the best file and folder syncing app that I've ever encountered:

-- Multiple sync modes: Two-way, mirror, update, and custom
+Multiple sync modes: Two-way, mirror, update, or custom

-Tip: Comes bundles with adware which prompts for installation on PCs but, oddly, not servers.
+Tip: Comes bundles with adware which prompts for installation on Windows desktop but, oddly, not on Windows Server.

 Very useful for a network administrator:

 Convert CIDR notations to IP ranges.

 Convert IP addresses to decimal, hexadecimal, and binary.

 Determine all available information about a public IP address:

 Good tool for intuitively working with virtual disc files: